A penalty of up to $5000 per campaign/fundraising event.

-For instance, in the donor acknowledgment letter example, we are using above, the letter starts with a story that only locals of Creste Meadows can relate to.
-But the same story (messaging) won’t work with donors living in other States, it won’t be of any relevance to them.
+For instance, in the donor acknowledgment letter example above, the letter starts with a story that only locals of Creste Meadows can relate to.
+But the same story (messaging) won’t work with donors living in other states, it won’t be of any relevance to them.

 By leveraging personalization in your messaging, you make the donor feel more valued rather than a cash cow.
 The more important your donors feel, the more likely they are to return to you.